-Human Resources/Workforce Planning Manager (Official Job Title: Manager II): This is a leadership role in the Human Resources Department responsible for the following functional areas: recruitment, classification, compensation, volunteer program and office operations service delivery.
+Human Resources Manager - Talent Acquisition (Official Job Title: Manager II): This is a leadership role in the Human Resources Department responsible for the following functional areas: recruitment, classification, compensation, volunteer program and office operations service delivery.
 The position is responsible for leading and guiding the organization toward a well-established recruitment, promotion and retention strategy that supports Sarasota County Government’s (SCG) overall mission and diversity goals.
 In addition, this position is responsible for operational, front-of-the-house office processes and personnel.

 Subject to Passing Substance Screening:

 This position is subject to passing a pre-employment substance screening.
 An applicant who fails to pass a required drug screening test shall be disqualified from employment in any class for a period of five years.

 Provides human resource expertise to all levels of management relative to recruitment and human resource actions, including classification, compensation, wage and salary, and employment law, to ensure consistent, fair and uniform policy application.
 Responsible for the provision of studies on human resources programs for long- and short-range staffing needs, diversity, classification and compensation.
 Designs and implements an effective recruiting and selection system to attract candidates based on bona fide occupational qualifications and values that support the vision and mission statements of Sarasota County Government.
 Manages contracts related to recruitment and temporary staffing for the organization.
 Works closely with the Manager, Data and Analytics to create and improve the automation of human resources processes, data necessary for ensuring diversity, turnover analyses and management reporting requirements.
 Oversees the County’s Volunteer Program and provides direction on marketing, community outreach and engagement, data management and other functions related Volunteer Program efforts.